l3nkz/ycmconf/Readme.md

     let g:ycm_global_ycm_extra_conf = path_to_your_conf_here

-And thats it.
+And that's it.
 Now you can use the listed flag formats in your projects without any hassle.